Maghe Sankranti

-Maghe Sankranti (माघे सङ्क्रान्ति, माघि, Nepal Bhasa: घ्यःचाकु संल्हु) is a Nepali festival observed on the first of Magh in the Vikram Sambat (B.S) or Yele calendar marking the end of the winter solstice and the month of Poush.
-The Tharu people celebrate this day as their new year.
+Maghe Sankranti (माघे सङ्क्रान्ति, माघि, Nepal Bhasa: घ्यःचाकु संल्हु) is a Nepali festival observed on the first day of Magh in the Vikram Sambat (B.S) or Yele calendar, marking the end of the winter solstice and the month of Poush.
+The Tharu people celebrate this day as the beginning of their new year.
 It is also regarded as a major government-declared annual festival of the Magar community.
 Maghe Sankranti shares similarities with solstice festivals in various other religious traditions.

 Observant Hindus take ritual baths during this festival.
-These include Janakpurdham, Sankhamul on the Bagmati River near Patan; In the Gandaki/Narayani river basin at Triveni, Devghat near Chitwan Valley and Ridi on the Kaligandaki River; and in the Koshi River basin at Dolalghat on the Sunkoshi River.
-Festive foods like laddoo, ghee, and sweet potatoes are distributed.
+These include Janakpurdham, Sankhamul on the Bagmati River near Patan, in the Gandaki/Narayani river basin at Triveni, Devghat near Chitwan Valley and Ridi on the Kaligandaki River, and in the Koshi River basin at Dolalghat on the Sunkoshi River.
+Festive foods like Chaku, Ghee, and Sweet potatoes are distributed.
 Nieces and nephews usually go to Mama Ghar to receive tika, blessings, and dakshina (monetary gifts).